vijaysbhat/dojo/notes.md

   * Duplicates in arrays
   * Empty and null strings / arrays.
 * Validate input size and return values for degenerate cases.
+* Clarify size of the input.
+  * Does it fit in memory?
+  * If using recursion, state that you don't want to blow the stack.
 * Store the length of the array in a variable.
 * Array counters being initialized correctly esp. for nested loops.
 * Array counters are being incremented in all the required locations.